localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 A possible option is to obtain credentials via [AWS SSO CLI](https://github.com/synfinatic/aws-sso-cli).

-Afterwards, we add a new remote that explicitly targets an S3 bucket.
+One option is to acquire credentials using [AWS SSO CLI](https://github.com/synfinatic/aws-sso-cli).

-With the command below, we are creating a new remote called `s3-storage-aws` that will store the Cloud Pods' artifacts into an S3 bucket named `ls-pods-bucket-test`.
+Next, we establish a new remote specifically designed for an S3 bucket.
+By running the following command, we create a remote named `s3-storage-aws` responsible for storing Cloud Pod artifacts in an S3 bucket called `ls-pods-bucket-test`.

-The `access_key_id` and `secret_access_key` placeholders will make sure that the AWS credentials are correctly passed to the container.
+The `access_key_id` and `secret_access_key` placeholders ensure the correct transmission of AWS credentials to the container.

 {{< command >}}
 $ localstack pod remote add s3-storage-aws 's3://ls-pods-bucket-test/?access_key_id={access_key_id}&secret_access_key={secret_access_key}'
 {{< / command >}}

-Finally, we can use the usual `pod` CLI command to create a new pod that targets the created remote.
+Lastly, you can utilize the standard `pod` CLI command to generate a new Cloud Pod that points to the previously established remote.

 {{< command >}}
 $ localstack pod save my-pod s3-storage-aws
 {{< / command >}}

-After issuing the command, we can verify that the S3 buckets now contains the pod artifacts by simply running:
+Once the command has been executed, you can confirm the presence of Cloud Pod artifacts in the S3 bucket by simply running:

 ```bash
 aws s3 ls s3://ls-pods-bucket-test